kc446/A03/README.md

 10. click activate. you're good for a year but they'll send you an email to renew when it's about to expire
 11. click continue to open webstorm for REAL

-<i><u>How to Use Git/GitHub</u></i>
+<i><u>How to Use Git/u></i>

-0-1. create an account for a class you took several years ago 0-2. use it once, and only once, in those several years 0-3. take a class where you actually NEED to use it 0-4. dust off the cobwebs
+0-1. create an account for a class you took several years ago<br>
+0-2. use it once, and only once, in those several years<br>
+0-3. take a class where you actually NEED to use it<br>
+0-4. dust off the cobwebs

 1 (REAL). create a <b>repository</b>; it's like an online "project" folder
-2. copy the repository to your local network/computer
+2. copy the repository to your local network/computer -- this is called <b>cloning</b>
 3. add your other relevant project files to it
 4. <b>push</b> it to github, either as a <b>commit</b> or a <b>branch</b> of the central repository (the latter requires starting a <b>pull</b> request)